PEP 725 – Specifying external dependencies in pyproject.toml

 - Enable tools to automatically map external dependencies to packages in other packaging repositories,

-- Make it possible to include needed dependencies in error messages emitting by Python package installers and build frontends,
+- Make it possible to include needed dependencies in error messages emitted by Python package installers and build frontends,

 - Provide a canonical place for package authors to record this dependency information.